Weather Closure Q & A

 Q. If Lane is closed, should staff report for work?

 A. When a college location is closed, classes and activities at the facility are canceled.
-Staff who work there should not report for work or come to the work site, unless they receive specific instructions otherwise from their supervisor, or hear such instructions in news announcements.
+Staff who work on-site should not report for work or come to the work site, unless they receive specific instructions otherwise from their supervisor, or hear such instructions in news announcements.
 If some facilities are closed and others are open, staff who work at the open facilities should report to work as usual.
+All remote work should continue as scheduled.

 Q. Will staff get paid?